-Instructions for Applicants
+Instructions for Graduate Applicants

-Welcome!
+Welcome graduate applicants!
 We are pleased that you are applying for admission to the UNC-Chapel Hill Graduate School.
 Admission to Graduate School academic programs is competitive and students are selected on the basis of their academic preparation, ability, and program fit.
 For some programs, an on-site pre-admissions interview may be required.
 Early contact with your program of interest can be helpful in preparing your application.

 Please see the listing of program contact information and application deadlines.

-International applicants have additional application material requirements.
+International applicants have an additional application material requirement.

 The Graduate School relies mainly on email to communicate with all applicants.
 Therefore, please include a current email address on your application and be sure to promptly respond to all correspondence.